 Security Best Practices

-- Rotate keys regularly - update the key via the ai-config endpoint; no workspace restart needed
+- Rotate keys regularly - update the key with

 - Audit usage - monitor your provider dashboard for unexpected usage patterns